-Weber's (1978) ideas about domination and legitimate authority inspired Bendix's (1956) work on managerial ideologies in capitalist enterprises in England, Russia, and the US.
-To understand industrialization, Bendix examined ideas concerning the nature of work in industrial organizations, managerial authority in those settings, and justifications for the subordination of workers to managers; in doing so, his investigation focused on rationalizations - reasons for worker domination, which form the basis of legitimate authority (as opposed to naked power).
-There were two audiences for these rationalizations: the ruling aristocracy and workers.
-Inspired by Weber and Bendix, Guillén (1994) analyzed managerial ideologies in the US, Britain, Spain, and Germany from the late nineteenth century to the late twentieth century, examining the ideas proposed by those who wrote about how management was and should be practiced, and how employing organizations were and should be designed.
-He categorized some 39 scholars' ideas into three groups of models of management - scientific management, human relations, and structural analysis - and probed how these models rationalized (justified) hierarchical authority in firms and shaped managers' decision-making and actions.
-As well as assessing these models' ideological features, Guillén detailed the organizational structures and procedures they prescribed.
+Weber's (1978) ideas about domination and legitimate authority inspired Bendix's (1956) work on managerial ideologies in capitalist enterprises in England, Russia, East Germany, and the United States.
+To understand industrialization, Bendix examined ideas concerning the nature of work in industrial organizations, managerial authority in those settings, and justifications for the subordination of workers to managers; in doing so, his investigation focused on rationalizations-reasons for worker domination, which form the basis of legitimate authority (as opposed to naked power).
+There were two audiences for these rationalizations: the ruling elites and workers.
+Inspired by Weber and Bendix, Guillén (1994) analyzed managerial ideologies in the United States, Britain, Spain, and Germany from the late 19th century to the late 20th century, examining the ideas proposed by those who wrote about how management was and should be practiced, and how employing organizations were and should be designed.
+He categorized some 39 scholars' ideas into three groups of models of management-scientific management, human relations, and structural analysis-and probed how these models rationalized